wasmCloud/examples/echo/README.md

 Check out https://wasmcloud.dev/reference/host-runtime/actors/ for more.

-In this example our actor responds to all incoming HTTP requests by returning it as JSON object.
+In this example our actor responds to all incoming HTTP requests by returning the HTTP request as a JSON object.

-We will have two part tutorial starting with running a precompiled actor stored in a remote repo, then we will write our own actor and swap it with the remote one.
-We will use a manifest file to run our actor decleratively via `wasmcloud`.
+We will have a two part tutorial, starting with running a precompiled actor stored in a remote repo, then we will write our own actor and swap it with the remote one.
+We will use a manifest file to run our actor declaratively via `wasmcloud`.

-In the second part we will spin custom NATS server and a local Docker registry to store our WebAssembly module.
-In this part we will use wasmcloud shell, `wash`, a feature-rich cli tool that provides interactive repl environment to run our actor and interact with it.
+In the second part, we will spin up a custom NATS server and a local docker registry to store our WebAssembly module.
+We'll use the wasmcloud shell, `wash`, a feature-rich cli tool that provides an interactive REPL environment to run our actor and interact with it.

 ## Running an echo server

-1. Please install `wasmcloud` and `wash` binaries if you are not already did. `wasmcloud` will provide the runtime environment for our actor while `wash` will be used for development later in the tutorial:
+1. Please install `wasmcloud` and `wash` binaries if you do not have them installed already. `wasmcloud` will provide the runtime environment for our actor while `wash` will be used for development later in the tutorial:

     https://wasmcloud.dev/overview/installation/